 Exploring challenges to generate new ideas

-The Family Safety Hub brings the right people together to explore priority challenges related to family and domestic violence.
-Through an intensive listen and co-design process, we identified challenges for the Hub to explore over the next few years.
+The Family Safety Hub brings the right people together to explore new approaches to services, programs and policies related to family and domestic violence.
+Through an intensive co-design process, we identified priority challenge topics the Hub will explore over the next few years.

 First challenge topic—prevention and early intervention for pregnant women and new parents